-Getting there: If you're coming from the South Sound, you'll likely take the Tacoma Narrows Bridge, which requires paying a toll.
+Getting there: If you’re coming from the South Sound, you’ll likely take the Tacoma Narrows Bridge, which requires paying a toll.
 Families from Seattle and environs might consider taking the ferry to Bremerton or Bainbridge.
 Either way, expect to pay a fee to get on and off Kitsap Peninsula, either a toll or ferry fare.

 Bonus: Need to stretch those legs and get the wiggles out?
 Visit Sehmel Homestead Park.
 It’s about 10 minutes by car from the city center but the playground alone makes it worth the drive.
 The park also features a number of sports fields and room to run.